Mycelium-Lab/uno-contracts/README.md

 `aurora` - core UNO contracts on Aurora

+`bsc` - core UNO contracts on Binance Smart Chain

+`avalanche` - core UNO contracts on Avalanche

-Please note that both branches include identical core contracts except for the `/contracts/apps` directory where specific (app / farm - related) contracts for Polygon and Aurora are located, the `/test` directory and the configs.
+Please note that all branches include identical core contracts except for the `/contracts/apps` directory where specific (app / farm - related) contracts are located, the `/test` directory and the configs.

 Branch `polygon+` also includes the autostrategies contracts located in the `/contracts/autostrategy` directory.